 If you look online, you may find advice telling you to set all directories to 777 and all files to 666.
 This is terrible advice.
 Roughly translated it means "I don't understand Unix file permissions well enough to help you, but doing this will hide the problem for now, and I'll be long gone when this terrible advice I'm giving you lets hackers completely overwrite your site."

-PHP's security track record is not very good, and our system security is designed primarily to protect sites from each other; it does not (and cannot) protect sites from themselves.
-So while "writeable everything" may appear to work initially, and it seems easy, sooner or later a flaw will be found in your site's PHP code or in PHP itself, and if your site is full writeable files and directories, hackers will make short work of it.
+Our system security is designed primarily to protect sites from each other; it does not (and cannot) protect sites from themselves.
+So while "writeable everything" may appear to work initially and it seems easy, sooner or later a flaw will be found in your site's code or in the language it's written in — especially if that language is PHP.
+At that point, if your site is full of writeable files and directories, hackers will make short work of it.
 When deciding what to make writeable, please keep in mind the old adage, "If you don't have time to do it right, when will you have time to do it over?"

 Therefore, the final rule of thumb for writing files is not to set anything to be writeable over the web unless you don't mind restoring it from backup after hackers get to it.
-We hope this encourages you to both be conservative in what you allow PHP to write, and to keep good backups. :-)
+We hope this encourages you to both be conservative in what you allow your application to write, and to keep good backups. 😀